talentdeficit/jsx/README.markdown

   Tokens = tokens()
 ```

-jsx is a json compiler with distinct tokenizing, syntactic analysis and semantic analysis stages. (actually, semantic analysis takes place during syntactic analysis, for efficiency) included are two tokenizers, one that handles json texts (`decoder/3`) and one that handles erlang terms (`encoder/3`). there is also an entry point to the syntactic analysis stage for use with user defined tokenizers (`parser/3`)
+jsx is a json compiler with distinct tokenizing, syntactic analysis and semantic analysis stages (actually, semantic analysis takes place during syntactic analysis, for efficiency). included are two tokenizers; one that handles json texts (`decoder/3`) and one that handles erlang terms (`encoder/3`). there is also an entry point to the syntactic analysis stage for use with user-defined tokenizers (`parser/3`)

 all three functions return an anonymous function that takes the appropriate type of input and returns the result of performing semantic analysis, the tuple `{incomplete, F}` where `F` is a new anonymous function (see [incomplete input](#incomplete_input)) or a `badarg` error exception if syntactic analysis fails